estherjk/estherjk.github.io/_posts/2020-04-02-custom-callout-styles-based-on-bootstrap.md

 ### css/base.scss

-`css/base.scss` contains the `import` statements and the front matter block (`---`) that Jekyll requires so that the Scss files are turned into usable CSS for your site:
+`css/base.scss` contains the `import` statements and the front matter block (`---`) that Jekyll requires so that the SCSS files are turned into usable CSS for your site:

 ```scss
 // Content of css/base.scss